14/03/2024

 Everyman/Everywoman

-If you’re feeling more like a sleeping bear than a spring chicken, you should consider getting tested at Randox Health.
-Our Everyman/Everywoman packages include biomarkers associated with the deficiencies and conditions mentioned including a full blood count, kidney health, bone health, infection and inflammation, nutritional health, thyroid health, iron status and diabetes health.
+Our popular Everyman/Everywoman health check includes biomarkers associated with the vitamin deficiencies and conditions mentioned including a full blood count, kidney health, bone health, infection and inflammation, nutritional health, thyroid health, iron status and diabetes health.

-Our Everyman/Everywoman packages also tests for a lot more, measuring up to 150 biomarkers from simple blood and urine samples to provide you with a comprehensive overview of your health.
-You’ll get 2 health checks per year, allowing you to track how the changes you’ve made effect your body.
-We provide you detailed results within 2-5 working days as well as the option of a GP consultation and health and well-being discussion.
+We measure up to 150 biomarkers from simple blood and urine samples to provide you with a comprehensive overview of your current health status and potential health risks.
+You’ll get 2 health checks per year included in the price, allowing you to track how the changes you’ve made impact your body and help you put real wellness within reach.

 Everyathlete

 Whether you’re an Olympian in training, or simply take your training seriously, you track a host of data.
 From your personal bests to changes in your physical appearance, you’re never finished optimising your training schedule and nutrition regime.
-However, tiredness all the time and fatigue post workout can quickly stop you in your tracks.
+However, feeling tired all the time can quickly stop you in your tracks.

-Our Everyathlete package measures 80 data points linked to nutrition, muscle, joint, hormonal health, including thyroid health, to provide you with key health insights to help optimise your training and nutrition for maximum performance.
+Our Everyathlete package measures 80 biomarkers linked to nutrition, muscle, joint, hormonal health, including thyroid health, to provide you with real health insights to help optimise your training and nutrition for maximum performance.
 While you can train while tired, your performance and recovery might see improvements if you can get to the root cause of your fatigue.

 Did you know that it’s possible to get insight into your risk of insomnia and preferred sleep cycles through your DNA?
 Two genes known as CLOCK & GABRA6 can provide valuable insight into a potential treatment strategy for sleep disorders.